MinaPecheux/Advent-Of-Code/2019/Python/README.md

 #### Answers
 **Part I: 2093 • Part II: BJRKLJUP**

 Once again, I needed to reuse the Intcode interpreter developed on Days 2, 5, 7 and 9.
-There are only really tiny changes in the ``ProgramInstance`` class this time, so that I can run my program and ask it to pause after a given number of outputs (see the ``run()`` method with its new parameter, ``pause_every``).
+There are only really tiny changes to the ``ProgramInstance`` class this time, so that I can run my program and ask it to pause after a given number of outputs (see the ``run()`` method with its new parameter, ``pause_every``).

 Then, the ``process_inputs()`` function simply makes use of this class to give us the result both for Part I and Part II.